coins/bitcoin-scripts/op_lookup.md

 	7			# An arbitrary index is on the stack
 	TOALTSTACK

-	# Our lookup table is put onto the stack
+	# The elements of our lookup table are put onto the stack
 	2
 	4
 	8